 - Congenital defects

 Today’s dental implant restorations are virtually indistinguishable from other teeth.
-This appearance is aided in part by the structural and functional connection between the dental implant and the living bone.
-Implants are typically placed in a single sitting but require a period of osseointegration.
+This appearance is aided in part by the structural and functional connection between the implant and the living bone.
+The procedure is typically performed in a single sitting but requires a period of osseointegration.

-Osseointegration is the process by which the dental implant anchors to the jaw bone.
-Osseointegrated implants are the most commonly used and successful type of dental implant.
+Osseointegration is the process by which the implant anchors to the jaw bone.
 An osseointegrated implant takes anywhere from three to six months to anchor and heal, at which point your dentist can complete the procedure by placing a crown restoration.
 If osseointegration does not occur, the implant will fail.

 Detailed procedural steps are as follows:

 Preparing the Jaw for Implantation: A dental implant restoration is commonly composed of a titanium material screw and a crown.
 A small-diameter hole (pilot hole) is drilled at edentulous (where there is no tooth) jaw sites in order to guide the titanium screw that holds an implant in place.
 To avoid damaging vital jaw and face structures like the inferior alveolar nerve in the mandible (lower jaw), a dentist must use great skill and expertise when boring the pilot hole and sizing the jaw bone.
 In many instances dentists use surgical guides created based on the CT scans when placing the implants.